 4.2.
 Sage Users Tab

-Once the DMS Licence has been applied, allocate the ‘View and Index’ and ‘View Only’ licences to the Sage users as required.
+Once the Documents Licence has been applied, allocate the ‘View and Index’ and ‘View Only’ licences to the Sage users as required.
 Clicking ‘Update Users’ will add in any users from Sage System Admin that have access to the current Sage Company.

 Can Index: whether the user is able to add documents into Sage; either by scanning, dragging and dropping or browsing.

 Can Re-Index: whether the user will be able to re-index a document once it has been added.

 Can Delete: whether the user is able to delete documents added into Sage.
 This is usually just an Administrator permission.